 175 billion plastic straws make their way into landfills and our waterways and oceans every year.
 Plastic straws are one of the 10 most common trash items found on our beaches, and they have been blamed for the death of many marine critters.

-You could use paper straws, or if you want a straw that will never get, but they start to get soggy after about 20 minutes.
+You could use paper straws, but they start to get soggy after about 20 minutes.
 Instead, try a stainless steel or titanium straw.

 (Anyone care to send me more CEO Twitter account links to include here?)

 There is plenty of uproar about plastic grocery bags, but not much is said about the millions and millions of single-use “baggies” that are used for sandwiches, snacks, and other food storage in most homes.